wthrowe/spectre/docs/DevGuide/Brigand.md

 collecting the results in a new list.
 If additional lists are supplied, elements from those lists are passed as additional arguments to the metalambda.
 \snippet Test_TMPLDocumentation.cpp tmpl::transform

+\subsection map_operations Operations on maps

+\par
+Brigand's \ref map type can be manipulated by several metafunctions.

+\par
+Examples in this section use this map as an example:
+\snippet Test_TMPLDocumentation.cpp example_map

+\subsubsection map_at at

+\par
+Returns the value associated with a key in a \ref map.
+Returns \ref no_such_type_ if the key is not in the map.
+\snippet Test_TMPLDocumentation.cpp tmpl::at:map

+\par
+This operator is \ref at "overloaded for lists".
+When called on a \ref map, this is the same as \ref lookup.

+\subsubsection map_erase erase

+\par
+Produces a copy of a map with the element with the given key removed.
+If the key is not in the map, returns the map unchanged.
+\snippet Test_TMPLDocumentation.cpp tmpl::erase:map

+\par
+This operator is overloaded \ref erase "for lists" and \ref set_erase "for sets".

+\subsubsection map_has_key has_key

+\par
+Returns an \ref integral_constant of `bool` indicating whether a \ref map has a given key.
+\snippet Test_TMPLDocumentation.cpp tmpl::has_key:map

+\par
+This operator is \ref set_has_key "overloaded for sets".

+\subsubsection map_insert insert

+\par
+Returns a new map containing an additional key-value pair.
+If the key is already in the map, the map is returned unchanged.
+\snippet Test_TMPLDocumentation.cpp tmpl::insert:map

+\par
+This operator is \ref set_insert "overloaded for sets".

+\warning
+A bug allows invalid maps with duplicate keys to be constructed using `insert`.
+The insertion check improperly compares the values, as well as the keys, to decide whether to alter the map.
+In cases where this may occur, the check may be made manually using \ref map_has_key "has_key".
+\snippet Test_TMPLDocumentation.cpp tmpl::insert:map:bug

+\subsubsection keys_as_sequence

+\par
+Returns the keys from a map as a sequence of a specified type, defaulting to
+\ref set.
+\snippet Test_TMPLDocumentation.cpp tmpl::keys_as_sequence

+\par
+If the key-value pairs are required, they can be extracted directly from the template arguments of the \ref map.

+\see \ref values_as_sequence

+\subsubsection lookup

+\par
+Returns the value associated with a key in a \ref map.
+Returns \ref no_such_type_ if the key is not in the map.
+\snippet Test_TMPLDocumentation.cpp tmpl::lookup

+\see \ref map_at "at"

+\subsubsection lookup_at

+\par
+Returns the value associated with a key in a \ref map, wrapped in a \ref type_.
+Returns `type_<no_such_type_>` if the key is not in the map.
+This function has no eager version, but is still in the `lazy` namespace.
+\snippet Test_TMPLDocumentation.cpp tmpl::lookup_at

+\see \ref lookup

+\subsubsection values_as_sequence

+\par
+Returns the values from a map as a sequence of a specified type, defaulting to
+\ref list.
+\snippet Test_TMPLDocumentation.cpp tmpl::values_as_sequence

+\par
+If the key-value pairs are required, they can be extracted directly from the template arguments of the \ref map.

+\see \ref keys_as_sequence

+\subsection set_operations Operations on sets

+\par
+Brigand's \ref set type can be manipulated by several metafunctions.

+\subsubsection contains

+\par
+Returns an \ref integral_constant of `bool` indicating whether a set contains a particular element.
+\snippet Test_TMPLDocumentation.cpp tmpl::contains

+\subsubsection set_erase erase

+\par
+Produces a copy of a set with the given element removed.
+If the element is not in the set, returns the set unchanged.
+\snippet Test_TMPLDocumentation.cpp tmpl::erase:set

+\par
+This operator is overloaded \ref erase "for lists" and \ref map_erase "for maps".

+\subsubsection set_has_key has_key

+\par
+Returns an \ref integral_constant of `bool` indicating whether a \ref set contains a given element.
+\snippet Test_TMPLDocumentation.cpp tmpl::has_key:set

+\par
+This operator is \ref map_has_key "overloaded for maps".

+\subsubsection set_insert insert

+\par
+Returns a new set containing an additional element.
+If the element is already in the set, the set is returned unchanged.
+\snippet Test_TMPLDocumentation.cpp tmpl::insert:set

+\par
+This operator is \ref map_insert "overloaded for maps".

 \subsection math Mathematical functions